 I’ve compiled this digest of how solar eclipses have been enabling unique science since a long time.

 Scientists used the 1868 solar eclipse as an opportunity to study what the Sun is made up of.
 They were surprised to find an unknown element in it.
 The same element which we now know to be the second most abundant one in the Universe – Helium!
 This second element of the periodic table was thus discovered not on Earth but on the Sun!
 Smithsonian Magazine has a great article on it.

 Einstein’s new model of gravity

-May 29, 1919 is considered to be the most important solar eclipse of the 20th century.
+May 29, 1919 is considered by many to be the most important solar eclipse of the 20th century.
 For that is when Arthur Eddington set out to test Einstein’s new model of gravity – the General Theory of Relativity.
 By looking for changes in positions of stars around the Sun during the solar eclipse, Eddington confirmed Einstein’s prediction that the Sun’s gravity indeed bends light from those stars.
 Elizabeth Landau has a good narrative on the happenings.

 The Sun’s atmosphere

 Solar eclipses are of great interest to scientists even today.
 The Sun’s atmosphere, the corona, is only visible from Earth naturally during a total solar eclipse.
 The temperatures in the corona cross the million degrees Celsius mark, compared to the much cooler 6,000 degrees on the Sun’s surface.
 People worldwide are trying to find out why.

 To that end, NASA funded several science experiments for the total solar eclipse on Aug 21, 2017 to better understand the corona and its structure.